Hydroponic Thyme Indoors for Small Apartments (From Seed or Cuttings)

 💡 Which section is right for you?

-• Not sure what is wrong yet → check the diagnosis table below
+• Not sure what is wrong yet → start with the diagnosis table below

-• You know the cause → jump to the specific fix in this section
+• You already know the cause → skip to the matching fix

 🔎 Quick diagnosis table